Buffalo Bulls women's volleyball

 The Buffalo Bulls women's volleyball team represents the University at Buffalo in NCAA Division I college volleyball.
 The team participates in the East Division of the Mid-American Conference (MAC).
 The Bulls are currently led by first year coach Scott Smith, who took over in 2019 when the previous coach, Blair Brown Lipsitz, resigned.
 Smith was an assistant for four years under Lipsitz, and this is his first head coaching job at the NCAA level.
-The team plays its home games at Alumni Arena, located on the university's campus.
+The team plays its home games at Broadview Arena, located on the university's campus.

 Recent history

 In 2013, under head coach Todd Kress, Buffalo finished 6–10 in the MAC, which was their most wins ever in conference; however, they finished ninth in conference because of unfavorable tie-breakers and so the Bulls did not advance to the Conference Tournament (only the top 8 teams advance).
 Kress was fired after the season.

 In 2014, under head coach Reed Sunahara, Buffalo finished 6–10 again, but this time they were eighth in the conference, and for the first time in program history, the Bulls qualified for the round of eight in the Conference Tournament.
 Buffalo lost to Western Michigan 3–0 in that tournament game.
 Sunahara resigned to coach at West Virginia.

 Buffalo hired Lipsitz, who had never coached before at the collegiate level.
 Buffalo finished the 2015 season at 6–10 in the MAC again, but this time it was good for seventh place based on tie-breakers, the team's highest finish ever in the MAC.
 In the MAC Tournament, Buffalo lost to Ball State 3–1, marking the first-ever victory in a set in a MAC Tournament Round of 8 match in the team's history.
 In 2016, Buffalo struggled and finished 3–13 in the MAC and did not make the MAC tournament.
 In 2017, Buffalo had its best year ever in the MAC, passing the previous high of 6 wins, with an 8–8 record and the #5 seed into the MAC tournament.
 In 2018, Buffalo again surpassed its previous win record in the MAC, finishing 10–6, and had the #4 seed in the MAC tournament.
 The Bulls did not win a MAC tournament match under Lipsitz.

 In 2019, after a 1–5 start, Smith coached the Bulls to an 8–8 record in the MAC, defeating three teams that were leading the MAC at the time of the match.
 Buffalo would be the #7 seed in the MAC Tournament, and they won their first MAC Tournament "Round of 8" match, defeating #6 Akron 3–0.
 The Bulls then lost in the next round.